margaretmz/Selfie2Anime-with-TFLite/README.md

 |--android
 |  |--selfie2anime                    // TFLite model on Androi app
 ```
+The [ml](ml/) folder contains the model files, and the instructions on how to save the model, and convert it to selfe2anime.tflite, and add metadata to it via either command line or a Colab notebook.

+The [android](android/) folder contains the Android source code and the instructions on how to build the Android app.

 ## The Selfie2Anime model
 We used a Generative Adversarial Network (GAN) model proposed in this paper [Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation](https://arxiv.org/abs/1907.10830) (also known as **U-GAT-IT**).
 The paper provides two generators: one that converts a selfie to anime-style image and the other one from anime to selfie.
 Here we only implemented the Selfie2Anime model since it better resembles the real-world scenario.
 The GitHub repository of the paper is available [here](https://github.com/taki0112/UGATIT).